 JDRF 2019 Children’s Congress will take place from July 8-10, 2019, in Washington, D.C.

 Every two years, more than 160 children living with type 1 diabetes (T1D) gather in Washington, D.C., to meet face-to-face with some of the top decision-makers in the U.S. government.
 The children, ages 4 to 17, represent all 50 states and the District of Columbia.
 The delegates in JDRF’s Children’s Congress enjoy a once-in-a-lifetime opportunity to help Members of Congress understand what life with T1D is like and why research to fund life-changing therapies until a cure can be found is so critical.
 They speak up on behalf of the millions of people living with T1D and the families and friends who love them.
+Congratulations to our JDRF 2019 Children’s Congress Delegates from the JDRF Los Angeles Chapter:

 Children making history